 - Capture the checking piece.

 - Block the check with another piece of yours.

 - Escape with the king.

-If a knight checks a king, then there are only two ways to defend the king:
+If a knight or a pawn checks a king, then there are only two ways to defend the king:

-- Capture the knight. - Escape with the king.
+- Capture the knight or the pawn. - Escape with the king.

-1. Capturing the checking piece.
+1. Capturing the checking piece